 Why you need a style sheet

-I was watching a TV show recently in which the main character’s hairstyle kept changing from scene to scene.
-In one shot it was hanging loose, and in the next it was tucked behind her ears.
+I was watching a TV show recently (it was Gilmore Girls, if you must know) in which the main character’s hairstyle kept changing from scene to scene.
 This went on for a while – and it drove me nuts.
-I couldn’t stay focused on the dialogue or storyline.
-All I could think about was this continuity error!
+I couldn’t stay focused on the storyline.
+All I could think about was her hair!

 But if you know how video editing works, it's not surprising.
-Video editors use multiple takes to construct a scene – and the best takes don’t always blend seamlessly.
+Video editors use multiple takes to build a scene – and the best takes don’t always blend seamlessly.
+In fact, they often result in continuity errors, which can be frustrating for viewers.

 A similar thing happens when you're writing.
-Chapters can be written at different times (and by different people!), swapped around, deleted or even rushed.
-This can lead to the following inconsistencies:
+Chapters can be written at different times, swapped around or rushed, leading to consistency errors.
+For example, you could be using:

 What is a style sheet?

-A style sheet is a tool that outlines all the style choices that have been made in a book or document.
-It includes the style guide and dictionary used for the edit as well as other choices about numbers, punctuation, acronyms and capitalisations that may deviate from the style manual – or that aren’t covered by it.
+A style sheet is a tool that outlines all the style choices made in a book or document.
+It includes the style guide and dictionary used for the edit, as well as other decisions about numbers, punctuation, acronyms and capitalisations that may deviate from the style manual or aren’t covered by it.
 It also contains an extensive word list with preferred spellings.

-Note: While an editor can use a well-known style guide to make choices, like the Australian Government Style Manual or the Chicago Manual of Style, each project has different needs that may override accepted rules.
-If they're consistent and they don't interfere with the writing's readability, then those choices can be retained.
+Note: While an editor can use a well-known style guide like the Australian Government Style Manual or the Chicago Manual of Style, each project has different needs that may override accepted rules.
+If they're consistent and don't interfere with the writing's readability, those choices can be retained.

 Benefits of a style sheet

-Creating a style sheet is an essential part of the editing process – and it’s rarely excluded.
-So here are some reasons why you need a style sheet:
+Creating a style sheet is an essential part of the editing process.
+Here's why:

 What does a style sheet look like?